loreame/automac/README.md

    ip link show
    ```

-3. Copy the name of the network interface to which you want to change the mac address;
+3. Copy the name of the network interface to which you want to use;

 4. Open the autoMac.sh file with a text editor;

-5. Replace wlp10s0 with the name of the card you copied and save;
+5. Replace "wlp10s0" with the name of the network interface you copied previously and save;

 6. Make the script executable as a program by assigning it the necessary permissions
    a.
 If you use Ubuntu: right click on the AutoMac.sh file> Properties> Permissions> enable the tick on "Execute: Allow executing file as a program";